Cookstown High School: Cookstown High School

-Magazine
+Magazine and news

-First introduced in 1959 under 'The Magazine' and alternatively under 'The Coolnafranky Chronicle' in 1961, the high school has released an annual publication chronicling the academic and sporting successes of the school, changes within the teaching staff and any significant individual achievements by the school's pupils.
-Over the years, the editorial team has been led by Mrs Nicola Hagan, Mrs Leanne Johnston and Mr Richard Brown, who were assisted by various departments and a team of pupils.
-Reports and pictures are categorised by subject, highlighting all pupils' academic and social achievements.
-The School Council's yearly projects, school traditions, and extra-curricular and sporting achievements are given devoted sections in each publication.
+First introduced in 1959 as The Magazine and alternatively as The Coolnafranky Chronicle in 1961, the high school has released an annual publication chronicling its academic and sporting successes, changes within the teaching staff and significant individual achievements by pupils.
+The editorial team has previously been led by Mrs Nicola Hagan, Mrs Leanne Johnston and Mr Richard Brown, assisted by contributing subject departments and pupils.
+Reports and pictures are categorised by subject, devoting sections in each publication to pupils' academic, sporting and extra-curricular achievements, school traditions and yearly statements from the School Council, Head Boy and Head Girl.